 Similar to Apple iTunes Connect, the Google Play Console gives you some awesome analytics that are only available in their console, and that provide interesting insights into conversions by channel for users who access your app from the Google Play Store.
 To access them:

-As with other Google Analytics tools, the high level analysis is excellent, allowing you to track how many mobile app installs come from search and Google Paid campaigns—but the ability to drill down into other third party sources, not to mention down into specific Adwords campaigns, is not available.
+As with other Google Analytics tools, the high level analysis is excellent, allowing you to measure how many mobile app installs come from search and Google Paid campaigns—but the ability to drill down into other third party sources, not to mention down into specific Adwords campaigns, is not available.

 While the Google Play Console helps you understand where the organic traffic driven by the app stores originates, it does not deliver when it comes to understanding the remaining organic traffic coming into your app—referrer web traffic, organic sharing, and viral traffic.
 Branch helps boost the organic insight you get from the App Store in a few meaningful ways: